zaiky09/Code-challenge-P3/README.md

 ## Description
 This is the Phase 3 Code-challenge 1;

-      - The web application is intended to allow you to view a list of recent bank transactions, in addition to adding a transaction on the app

-      - The app uses Semantic UI for styling.
-If you see any unfamiliar classNames on some components, don't sweat!
-That's coming from Semantic UI and you shouldn't need to touch it.

 ## Getting started
 To use the content on this repository, ensure you have the following: